-This is room is part of a major development of refurbishment, it has been designed to open up opportunities for a more progressive pedagogic approach, with a layout that provides space for collaboration and ease of facilitation by teaching staff.
+This is room is part of a major development of refurbishment completed in 2017.
+It was designed to open up opportunities for a more progressive pedagogic approach, with a layout that provides space for collaboration and ease of facilitation by teaching staff.
 Part of the inspiration for this space is derived from the work by Dom Pates and myself on The Pedagogy of Space, a workshop curriculum.
 See reports from conference Learning at City 2017 and the conference from Anglia Ruskin ALC 2017

 The Learning Spaces Theme within LEaD were behind the design principles that include the aim of providing spaces that encourage active based learning.
 One key element is the layout that permits an effective environment for students to work in groups of six, each with a PC and one shared LCD screen, together with a local matrix to display each PC.
 The academic can also select each group display to share on the large NEC projected display screen as well as switch the main presentation output to every group table.